mkorendyke/metisregimes/README.txt

 4. Calculate anomalies from the mean number of atmospheric rivers using AR_notrack_3.calcanoms.ipynb

 5. Assign atmospheric river anomalies to regimes using AR_notrack_4.assign_clusters.ipynb

+6. Plot atmospheric river anomaly composites for the regimes using AR_notrack_5.plot_composites.ipynb